JoelRobbinsAI/thinking_partner/README.md

 Consolidation
 ```

-This accelerated sequential configuration is intended for development and testing.
+The current accelerated sequence is intended for development and testing.

-The production scheduler will eventually introduce longer intervals between cognitive operations while preserving the sequential processing model.
+The production scheduler will eventually introduce longer intervals between cognitive operations while preserving sequential processing.

 ---